empowerID/empowernow_docs/docs/marketing/deck_public.md

 ## TL;DR
 - Govern AI agents with seven controls: identity, capability, plan, context, attestation, behavior, receipts.
-- Enforce at the edges that matter: ARIA Gateway (MCP PEP) and BFF (provider proxy) with a central PDP.
+- Enforce at the edges that matter: ARIA MCP Gateway (MCP PEP) and ARIA Shield (provider proxy) with a central PDP.
 - Prove outcomes with signed, hash‑chained receipts and structured audit.

 ## What this page is